hoogenbj/countary/docs/budgets.markdown

 Countary supports three kinds of budgets: `Monthly`, `Annual` and `Ad hoc`.
 Having a `monthly` budget is perhaps not unusual.
 Most self-help literature that mention budgeting refers to having a budget for your monthly income and expenses.
 I have yet to come across any that suggest budgeting for `annual` expenses - let alone `ad hoc` expenses!
 And yet, I am convinced you need all three kinds if you are going to be successful in your endeavour.

-Once you have your annual and monthly budget you don't need to start over for a new month or year.
+Once you have your annual and monthly budgets you don't need to start over for a new month or year.
 You can simply `Clone` a budget and add new items or remove items that are no longer relevant.
+Scroll down to find out more about cloning a budget.

 ## Annual budgets
 There are certain kinds of expenses that only happen once or perhaps a few times a year.